Research mathematicians use their findings to further knowledge in academia or to improve performance and solve problems

 The majority of academic institutions in the UK have now implemented a single pay spine for all grades of staff.
 Pay varies according to whether you're leader of your own research group, part of a team of researchers or whether you've secured a lectureship while continuing your research.

 Pay is generally higher in the private sector.
 Larger companies may pay more than smaller, specialist employers, although these smaller employers may offer earlier responsibility and a broader range of activities.

 Income figures are intended as a guide only.

 Working hours may include regular extra hours, although weekend work is rare.
-Academic researchers with additional responsibility for postgraduate students may do more evening or weekend work.
+If you're an academic researcher with additional responsibility for postgraduate students you may do more evening or weekend work.